Article Highlights

 Having centralized and online policies and procedures manual can help you run the entire operation more smoothly.
 It can reduce the likelihood of lawsuits and regulatory violations, and provide for unified policies that cover all departments, while still sharing department-specific policies.
 And it can help you meet accreditation standards through organizations like the AAAHC.

-PowerDMS has been in the policy management software business since 2001, helping healthcare services, law enforcement agencies, and corporations manage their digital policies and procedures manuals.
-If you would like to learn more, you can visit our website for a free demonstration.
+PowerDMS has been in the policy management software business since 2001, helping healthcare services and public safety agencies manage their digital policies and procedures manuals.
+Learn more about how PowerDMS meets the needs of healthcare organizations.

 Or you can visit our Guide to Healthcare Policy and Procedure Management to learn more about issues surrounding policies and procedures in healthcare.